General terms and conditions

 Article 1 - Definitions

-- Time for reflection: the period within which the consumer may exercise his right of withdrawal;
+1. Reflection period: the period within which the consumer can exercise his right of withdrawal;

-- Consumer: the natural person who is not acting in the exercise of a profession or business and enters into a distance contract with the entrepreneur;
+2. Consumer: the natural person not acting in the exercise of a profession or business who enters into a distance contract with the entrepreneur;

-- Duration transaction: a distance contract relating to a series of products and/or services, the supply and/or purchase obligation of which is spread over time;
+4. Duration transaction: a distance contract relating to a series of products and/or services, the delivery and/or purchase obligation of which is spread over time;

-- Durable data carrier: any means that enables the consumer or entrepreneur to store information addressed to him personally in a way that allows future consultation and unaltered reproduction of the stored information.
+5. Durable data medium: any means that enables the consumer or trader to store information addressed personally to him in a way that allows future consultation and unaltered reproduction of the stored information.

-- Model form: the model withdrawal form provided by the trader that a consumer can fill in if he wishes to exercise his right of withdrawal.
+7. Model form: the model withdrawal form made available by the trader which a consumer can fill in when he wants to exercise his right of withdrawal.

-- Entrepreneur: the natural or legal person who offers products and/or services at a distance to consumers;
+8. Entrepreneur: The natural or legal person offering products and/or services to consumers at a distance;

-- Remote agreement: an agreement whereby, within the framework of a system organized by the entrepreneur for distance selling of products and / or services, up to and including the conclusion of the agreement, exclusive use is made of one or more means of distance communication;
+9. Remote agreement: an agreement under which, within the framework of a system organised by the trader for distance selling of products and/or services, up to and including the conclusion of the agreement, exclusive use is made of one or more techniques for distance communication;

-- Technology for remote communication: means that can be used for the conclusion of an agreement, without the consumer and entrepreneur being in the same room at the same time.
+10. Remote communication technology: means that can be used to conclude an agreement, without the consumer and trader being together in the same room at the same time.

-- General terms and conditions: the present General Terms and Conditions of the Entrepreneur.
+11. Terms and conditions: the present General Terms and Conditions of the entrepreneur.

 Poortweg 1